abed-sbaih/Linux-Course-Tasks/README.md

 # Linux-Course-Tasks
+# Task 1
-# The first task contains parts 1 - 10.
-Parts 7 and 10 are not scripts, therefore they can not be
+The first task contains parts 1 - 10.
+Parts 7 and 10 are not scripts, therefore they can not be executed.
-executed.
 All other parts can be executed.

+# Task 2
-# The second task contains two script files:
+The second task contains two script files:
 1. collectStats.sh script: the main script of the task that collects the data required.
 It is executed by a locally created cronjob, that executes it every 2 minutes.
 2. calAvgs.sh script: calculates averages of the data collected, it is executed using the